Callum Thornley

-Callum Thornley (born 5 August 2003) is a Scottish cyclist, who currently rides for UCI Continental team Red Bull–Bora–Hansgrohe Rookies.
+Callum Thornley (born 5 August 2003) is a Scottish cyclist, who currently rides for UCI WorldTour team Red Bull–Bora–Hansgrohe.

 Early life

 Thornley is from Peebles in the Scottish Borders.
 He started mountain-biking at the age of eight and competed at Glentress as a youngster in races organised by Peebles Cycling Club.
 He raced on the road for the first time as a 16 year-old, but has been interested in road cycling since a family holiday to France as a child enabled him to watch the Tour de France live in the mountains.
 He's often referred to in close circles as ‘Big Cal’.

 Career

 He was a stage winner and second overall at the Youth Tour of Errigal in Ireland in 2019.
 That year, he also competed in the Scottish National Madison Championships, and won the silver medal in the boys' Madison alongside Alexander Gibb.

 Thornley finished second in the under-23 time-trial at the British National Time Trial Championships in Dumfries in June 2022.
 That year, he was riding for Wheelbase CabTech Castelli, before signing for Trinity Racing for 2023.

 In 2023, he was selected by the British team to compete in the under-23 time trial at the 2023 UCI Road World Championships in Glasgow.
 He finished in fourteenth place.

 In April 2024, Thornley finished tenth at the Paris–Roubaix Espoirs.
 He raced in the Giro d'Italia Next Gen, finishing fifth in the stage one time-trial and second on stage seven.
 He finished ninth in the Points Classification and 11th in the Mountains Classification, and 56th overall.
 In August, he rode in the Ronde van de Achterhoek, finishing ninth.
 He was selected to ride the Tour of Britain in September, the first stage of which took place on home roads in the Scottish Borders.
 Thornley comfortably won the Mountains Classification after strong rides on stages one and two.

 On 17 September 2024 it was announced that Thornley would represent Great Britain in the under-23 men's road race at the 2024 UCI Road World Championships in Zurich.

 In June 2025, he won the men's U23 race at the British National Time Trial Championships.